FAIR2-for-research-software/git-with-it/episodes/git_hygiene.md

 - Make commits atomic, i.e. small and focused using `git commit --amend` and `git commit --fixup`, better still make life easier using `git absorb`.
 - `git rebase --interactive` can be used to squash commits.
+- Use `git add --patch` to group changes into atomic commits.
+- Use [Conventional commits][concommit] and write informative messages.
 - Keeping the commit history atomic and clean makes it easier to understand what work has been undertaken.
-- Git periodically tidies things up for you with `git gc`.
-- You can and should enable further automated cleaning by enabling `git mainenance` on a repository.

 ::::::::::::::::::::::::::::::::::::::::::::::::